Tom Lane joins Lincoln City Radio

-We're meeting every Thursday evening for an online version of the yacht club singaround.
-It's not quite like the real thing, there's no raffle for one thing.
-But on the plus side, you can join in from anywhere - we now have regulars from North Lincs, Derby, Cheshire, Norfolk, Kent and even California.
-If you fancy taking part, just write to us at email@example.com and we'll let you have the details.
-You will need the Zoom program, and ideally a laptop or desktop computer with a mic and camera, though you can also get away with using a phone or tablet.
+We're still meeting every Thursday evening for an online version of the yacht club singaround and we celebrated a whole year of these sessions by posting a video of a typical evening on YouTube.
+You can join in from anywhere so if you fancy taking part, just write to us at email@example.com and we'll let you have the details.
+You will need the Zoom program, and ideally a laptop or desktop computer with a mic and camera, though you can also just about get away with using a phone or tablet.

 Listening from the sofa

 Hope you have managed to catch some of Miranda Sykes' wonderful live streamed concerts.
 Keep up with her forthcoming dates on her Facebook page.

 Keep up with all the online concerts by subscribing to the fortnightly email newsletter The Folk Forecast.
 Just follow the link to register your email address.
 The service is run by our friend, former Slapdash dancer Lucy Shields.